 Disabling the virus scanner will speed up the compilation but Virtualbox is faster still.

 This program will let you run a virtual Linux server on you Windows based computer.
-Download version 5.1.30 (apparently 5.2.0 has some problems with Linux) from virtualbox.org and install using default settings.
+Download the newest version from virtualbox.org and install using default settings.

 The interface for changing the keyboard is a bit weird, but you can find the correct place like this: